Email (UH Account)

 Important information from the University and your instructors may be sent to your UH Email Account (your UH email@example.com); therefore, you must check your UH email on a regular basis.
 Email sent to your UH Email Account is considered an official channel of communication by the University.

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
+(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

-- The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
-A student who wishes to ask the school to amend a record should write the school official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
-If the school decides not to amend the record as requested, the school will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
+If the University of Hawai‘i Maui College decides not to amend the record as requested, the University of Hawai‘i Maui College will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-- The right to provide written consent before the school discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
-The school discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the University of Hawaiʻi at Maui College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of regents; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of the University of Hawaiʻi at Maui College who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University of Hawaiʻi at Maui College.
+The University of Hawai‘i Maui College discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the University of Hawai‘i Maui College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official also may include a volunteer or contractor outside of the University of Hawai‘i Maui College who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University of Hawai‘i Maui College.

-- Parents and spouses of students are advised that information contained in education records, with the exception of directory information, will not be disclosed to them without the prior written consent of the student.
+Parents and spouses of students are advised that information contained in education records, with the exception of directory information, will not be disclosed to them without the prior written consent of the student.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University of Hawaiʻi at Maui College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:Family Policy Compliance Office
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University of Hawai‘i Maui College to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA is:

 U.S. Department of Education